saurvs/astro-rust/README.md

 * geocentric ecliptic coordinates
 * geocentric rectangular coordinates referred to the mean equinox of the date
 * ephemeris for physical observations
-* time of the beginning of Carrington's synodic rotation
+* start of different Carrington's synodic rotation cycles

 **The Moon**